Top 16 Best Things to do in the Bahamas

 Relaxing on Pink Sand Beach, Harbour Island

-Harbour Island’s Pink Sand Beach is renowned for its blush-colored sands.
+Harbour Island’s Pink Sand Beach is famous for its pink-colored sands.
 Stretching for about 3 miles (5 km), the beach is named after its light pink color, which comes from tiny marine organisms called foraminifera that have reddish-pink shells.
-When these shells break down and mix with the white sand, they create the beach’s signature blush tone.
+When these shells break down and mix with the white sand, they create the beach’s unique blush color.

 Read More